-1. Crashes and system downtime
+1. Crashes and System Downtime

-2. Increased costs
+2. Increased Costs

 If you moved to a notoriously dangerous neighborhood, removed the alarm system and locks, and left the doors and windows wide open, wouldn't you expect to pay a high premium to keep your now-vulnerable home safe?
 Using old technology systems is no different and can be extremely costly to maintain.

 And, that's before you consider the cost of employee time spent fixing old tech and making it work, rather than being productive and focusing on the real business tasks at hand.
 No one likes to feel like they don't have the right tools to succeed, so keeping antiquated technology in your business can also negatively impact your employee satisfaction and morale.
-Low employee satisfaction and morale usually equate to high turnover, so you could expect additional costs for recruitment, hiring and training new staff, as well — all thanks to that old tech.
+Low employee satisfaction and morale usually equate to high turnover, so you could expect additional costs for recruitment, hiring, and training new staff, as well — all thanks to that old tech.

-3. Decreased productivity
+3. Decreased Productivity

 Decreased productivity can cost your business in terms of both revenue and ROI — you get a lot more out of productive employees than those who spend portions of their day just trying to get their tools to work properly.
 Not to mention the cost of satisfaction and retention, for both employees and customers.

-So, a major benefit of HaaS is that you pay a reasonable, monthly fee, instead of a large, upfront capital expenditure.
-Other popular HaaS benefits include the opportunity to upgrade much earlier, minimizing the risk of spending a lot on something that ages quickly, and the ability scale as your needs grow and change.
+So, a major benefit of HaaS is that you pay a reasonable, monthly fee, instead of large, upfront capital expenditure.
+Other popular HaaS benefits include the opportunity to upgrade much earlier, minimizing the risk of spending a lot on something that ages quickly, and the ability to scale as your needs grow and change.

-4. Security holes
+4. Security Holes

-If you are running Windows XP on your computer, you are 6x more likely to be infected with malware threats than if you are running Windows 10.
+For example, if you are running Windows XP on your computer, you are 6x more likely to be infected with malware threats than if you are running Windows 10.
 For those still using Windows Server 2003, which reached its end-of-support on July 14, 2015, means you will be at greater risk of cyberattacks and exploitation by third parties.

-5. Legal and regulatory compliance risks
+5. Legal and Regulatory Compliance Risks

-Auditors can fine companies that don't transition from unsupported software or systems.
-Plus, outdated systems can make you a prime target for cyber-attacks and potential data breaches, which can have catastrophic consequences for your business.
+Using outdated business technology exacerbates existing compliance risks that you may not even be aware of.
+Auditors can fine companies that fail to transition from unsupported software or legacy systems.
+Plus, outdated legacy systems can make businesses a prime target for cyber attacks and potential data breaches, which can have catastrophic reputational and financial consequences.

 Small-to-midsize businesses (SMBs) can no longer assume that they are too small or unimportant for hackers and cyber thieves to target.
-Criminal enterprises consider many types of SMBs, such as medical practices, law offices, engineering firms, and educational institutions to be low risk, high reward targets holding valuable personal identifying information (PII) about their clients.
+Criminal enterprises consider many types of SMBs, such as medical practices, law offices, engineering firms, and educational institutions to be low-risk, high reward targets holding valuable personal identifying information (PII) about their clients.
 SMBs also tend to be the most lax about updating their technology, dramatically increasing their vulnerability and attractiveness to cyber-criminals.